frontend-services/craft_reading_time/README.md

 # Reading Time

 An estimated read time [Twig](http://twig.sensiolabs.org/) filter for [Craft CMS](http://buildwithcraft.com/).
-This can be added to any field (that's data is a string), but it was designed with the rich text (Redactor) field in mind
+This can be added to any field (that's data is a string) or string.

 This plugin is a fork of [craft_readtime](https://github.com/ehousestudio/craft_readtime) by eHouse Studio with added support for japanese language.